c2research/onex/README.md

 $ ./run.py
 ```

-The run server command also accepts some arguments
+The run server command also accepts some optional arguments

 ```
 $ ./run.py -h